tom-seddon/basic_editor/docs/doc.md

 You can use any screen mode to edit, making shadow RAM modes available.
 (And modes 2 and 5, if you're so inclined.)

-## Shift and left/right arrow keys
+## SHIFT+left/right ##

-Use Shift+left arrow to move the cursor to the beginning of the line, and Shift+right arrow to move it to the end.
+Use SHIFT+left arrow to move the cursor to the beginning of the line, and SHIFT+right arrow to move it to just past the end.

-The previous functionality (move left/right two columns at a time) is no longer available.
+(The previous SHIFT+left/right functionality - move cursor left/right
+two spaces - is gone.)

+## CTRL+left/right

+Use CTRL+left/right arrow to move the cursor between places where you can (probably) add a new statement.
+The cursor stops at the beginning of a line, after a `:`, or just after the end of a line.

+(The search is not intelligent.
+If there's a `:` in the line, it will be found, even if it's in a string or a comment.)

+(The previous CTRL+left/right functionality - move cursor between lines - is replaced by the new CTRL+up/down shortcut.
+Not exactly the same, just very similar.)

+## CTRL+up/down

+Use CTRL+up/down to move the cursor to the previous or next line.

+(The previous CTRL+up/down functionality - move cursor to top or bottom of screen - is gone.)

 # `*BZ` and `*BR` #

 If the first line is a `REM>`, you can use `*BZ` to do a `ZSAVE` from inside BASIC, and use `*BR` to do a `ZRUN`.

+# Zero page promise

+The BASIC Editor now explicitly promises to preserve memory between &70 and &8F inclusive, the zero page region allocated by BASIC for user routines.

 # The HIBASIC Editor